gitlabhq/omnibus-gitlab/doc/settings/database.md

 CAUTION: **Before upgrading:**
 It is important that you fully read this section before running any commands.
-This upgrade requires downtime as the database must be down while the upgrade is being performed.
+For single node installations, this upgrade requires downtime as the database must be down while the upgrade is being performed.
 The length of time depends on the size of your database.
 If you would rather avoid downtime, it is possible to upgrade to a new database [using Slony](https://docs.gitlab.com/ee/update/upgrading_postgresql_using_slony.html).